 John Mark has recorded beginner, intermediate and advanced tutorial videos for FileMaker 8, 9, 10, 11, 12, 13, 14 and 15 totaling thousands of hours.

-John Mark Osborne is 1 of 50 Platinum level FBA (FileMaker Business Alliance) working closely with FileMaker, Inc. and their most important customers.
+John Mark Osborne is an FBA member (FileMaker Business Alliance) working closely with FileMaker, Inc. and their most important customers.
 John Mark Osborne has also passed the rigorous FileMaker 7, 8, 9, 10, 11, 12, 13, 14 and 15 certification tests and is proud to display the FileMaker 7, 8, 9, 10, 11, 12, 13, 14 and 15 certification logos.